DFE-Digital/apply-for-teacher-training/README.md

 This service enables postgraduate candidates to apply for initial teacher training.

-## Prerequisites
+## Dependencies

 - Ruby 2.6.3
 - NodeJS 8.11.x
 - Yarn 1.12.x
+- PostgreSQL 9.6

+## Prerequisites for development

+`docker` and `docker-compose`

-## Setting up the app in development
+## Setting up the development environment

 1. Copy `.env.example` to `.env` and fill in the secrets
-1. Run `yarn` to install node dependencies
-1. Run `bundle install` to install the gem dependencies
+1. Run `make setup`
-1. Run `rails s` to launch the app on https://localhost:3000
+1. Run `make serve` to launch the app on https://localhost:3000

+See `Makefile` for the steps involved in building and running the app.

+## Docker workflow

+Under `docker-compose`, the database uses a Docker volume to persist storage across `docker-compose up`s and `docker-compose down`s.
+For want of cross-platform compatibility between JavaScript libraries, the app's `node_modules` folder is also stored in a persistent Docker volume.

+Running `make setup` will blow away and recreate those volumes, destroying any data you have created in development.
+It is necessary to run it at least once before the app will boot in Docker.

 ## Webpacker